CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly defines its niche (authoring agent skills for CLI tool wrappers), lists specific concrete deliverables and concepts it covers, and provides explicit trigger terms covering natural variations.
-The 'Use when' clause is front-loaded and the trigger terms section at the end reinforces discoverability.
+This is a strong description that clearly defines a specific niche (authoring agent skills for CLI tools), lists concrete deliverables and structural elements, and provides explicit trigger terms covering natural user language variations.
+The 'Use when' clause is front-loaded and the trigger terms are explicitly enumerated, making it easy for Claude to match this skill appropriately.

 DimensionReasoningScore